-He was led as a lamb to the slaughter and was smitten of God for our sakes – so that by grace through faith in His sacrificial work on Calvary’s cross, we might be brought back into fellowship with God, receive access to the throne of grace and be endowed with the riches of God’s abundant blessings towards us – in Christ Jesus our Lord.
+He was led as a lamb to the slaughter and was smitten of God for our sakes – so that by grace through faith in His selfless, sacrificial work on Calvary’s Cross, we might be forgiven of our sin, brought back into fellowship with God, clothed in Christ's perfect righteousness, receive access to the throne of grace, and be endowed with the riches of God’s abundant blessings towards us – in Christ Jesus our Lord.

-But we must never forget that Israel is the nation to whom Isaiah is speaking and although there is much that we can apply to our own lives and Christian walk, it was Israel who were given the command to sing forth the greatness of God to the surrounding nations.
+But we must never forget that Israel is the nation to whom Isaiah is speaking specifically, and although there is much that we can apply to our own lives and Christian walk, it was Israel who was given the command to sing forth the greatness of God to the surrounding nations.
 Israel was given the command to tell all people groups, who were dead in trespasses and sins, of God’s gracious character and His redeeming love.

 It was Israel that was called to proclaim to all people that their promised Messiah of Israel was the coming King of kings and Prince of Peace – and to Israel was given the responsibility of being a light to lighten the Gentile nations.
 Israel was to be the voice that told the nations that the coming Messiah was the One chosen by God as the Saviour of the whole world and Kinsman-Redeemer of all humanity.